 Not that she wanted to confront Harry, or do anything to hurt him if she could help it.
-But he was off his nut if he thought she was going to stand idly by while he risked his sanity and his soul for unlikely benefits.
+But he was mental if he thought she was going to stand idly by as he risked his sanity and soul for unlikely benefits.

 "Strange night," Scott dryly remarked.
 "You came in here to pick a fight and end up asking for my help."

 He'd better not be gloating.
 "I want you to help Harry."

 "What do you think I've been doing?"